 Injuries to the spine commonly result from mechanism of injury involving high kinetic energy.
 Any neurovascular impairment or spinal deformities are indicative of possible spinal trauma.

 Refer to Field Triage Decision Scheme for most common mechanisms of injury.

-Emergency Medical Responder Care should be focused on assessing the situation and initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock.
+EMR Care should be focused on assessing the situation and initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock.

 - 1. Render initial care in accordance with the Routine Patient Care Protocol. - 2.
-Oxygen: If respiratory distress noted, 15 LPM via NRM or 6 LPM via nasal cannula. - a.
-If no obvious respiratory distress, apply pulse ox.
-If \geq 94% and no signs/ symptoms of respiratory distress, no Oxygen is required.
-If \leq 89% apply nasal cannula at 2-6 LPM.
-If unable to increase \geq 94% move to 15 LPM via NRM.
+Oxygen: If respiratory distress is noted, 15 LPM via NRM or if unable to tolerate the mask, 6 LPM via nasal cannula. - a.
+If no obvious respiratory distress is noted, apply a pulse ox.
+If ≥ 94% and no signs/ symptoms of respiratory distress, no Oxygen is required.
+If ≤94% apply nasal cannula at 2-6 LPM or 15 LPM via NRM as needed to raise pulse ox to ≥94%. - b.
 Frequently reassess the patient's airway & ventilatory status. - 3.
 Assess and record any pain on palpation of the spine, any motor/sensory deficits of the extremities, abnormal arm position, ptosis and/or priapism. - 4.
-Assess skin for temperature which will initially be warm, flushed and dry (below the point of injury).
+Assess skin for temperature which will initially be warm, flushed, and dry (below the point of injury).
 Cover the patient and keep him/her warm. - 5.
 Assess for neurogenic shock: decreased BP, decreased pulse, & decreased respiratory rate. - 6.
-Fully immobilize the patient and protect paralyzed limbs by securing the patient to the backboard.
-Refer to Field Immobilization Decision Scheme if any question regarding immobilization.
+Perform SMR and protect paralyzed limbs by securing the patient to the backboard.
+Refer to SMR Decision Scheme.

-BLS Care should be directed at conducting a thorough patient assessment, initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock and preparing the patient for or providing transport.
+EMT Care should be directed at conducting a thorough patient assessment, initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock and preparing the patient for or providing transport.

-- 1. BLS Care includes all components of Emergency Medical Responder Care. - 2.
+- 1. EMT Care includes all components of EMR Care. - 2.
 Repeat vital signs, GCS & RTS every 5 minutes. - 3.
 Initiate ALS intercept and transport as soon as possible. - 4.
 Apply waveform capnography (if equipped).